celery/celery/docs/userguide/extending.rst

             print('{0!r} is starting'.format(parent))

         def stop(self, parent):
-            # the Consumer calls stop every time the consumer is restarted
+            # the Consumer calls stop every time the consumer is
-            # (i.e. connection is lost) and also at shutdown.
-The Worker
+            # restarted (i.e., connection is lost) and also at shutdown.
-            # will call stop at shutdown only.
+            # The Worker will call stop at shutdown only.
             print('{0!r} is stopping'.format(parent))

         def shutdown(self, parent):